Head-To-Head Review: Pactiv Evergreen (NASDAQ:PTVE) & Reynolds Consumer Products (NASDAQ:REYN)

 |2.89

-Pactiv Evergreen presently has a consensus price target of $17.36, suggesting a potential upside of 8.75%.
-Reynolds Consumer Products has a consensus price target of $36.18, suggesting a potential upside of 23.70%.
-Given Reynolds Consumer Products’ stronger consensus rating and higher possible upside, analysts clearly believe Reynolds Consumer Products is more favorable than Pactiv Evergreen.
+Pactiv Evergreen presently has a consensus price target of $17.36, suggesting a potential upside of 6.29%.
+Reynolds Consumer Products has a consensus price target of $35.45, suggesting a potential upside of 21.42%.
+Given Reynolds Consumer Products’ stronger consensus rating and higher probable upside, analysts plainly believe Reynolds Consumer Products is more favorable than Pactiv Evergreen.

 Earnings and Valuation

-This table compares Pactiv Evergreen and Reynolds Consumer Products’ top-line revenue, earnings per share and valuation.
+This table compares Pactiv Evergreen and Reynolds Consumer Products’ gross revenue, earnings per share and valuation.

 |Gross Revenue